Overview

 - Status field:

-- The status filter allows you to filter the automation based on its status.
+- The status filter lets you filter the automation by status.

 - Select an appropriate option from the drop-down to achieve your desired automation result.